permitio/permit-nuxt-example/README.md

   - Use links or connections between users and resources for authorization
   - Use Order#Vendor instance role to only allow relating vendors to deliver orders.

+- **Multitenancy:**

+  - Use cities as tenants to isolate data and role assignments.
+  - Ensure that users have tenant-specific roles (e.g., a rider in California vs. a rider in Washington).

 - **Permit.io Integration:**